-The Simple Facts about Portable Vaporizers
+The Simple Facts About Portable Vaporizers

-After much anticipation vape-pens, cartridges, and other vape products are now available for sale in Canada.
+After much anticipation vape pens, cartridges, and other vape products are now available for sale in Canada.
 These types of products were not available until now due to government delays, arriving well over a year since cannabis was fully legalized.
 The vape market has a wide selection of model types and concentrates varieties which consumers will have to understand to enjoy their experience safely and successfully.
 In a previous article on The LEAF, we shared the basics of how a vaporizer works, its anatomy and some advantages and disadvantages of these products.
 Click here to read this information.

 In this article, you will learn more in-depth information about how vapes work and what you can find in the legal market at this time.

-For those who are not familiar with this method, a vaporizer is a device that heats either dried herb or concentrates to a temperature below its combustion point, but still hot enough to release the chemical compounds.
+For those who are not familiar with this method, a vaporizer is a device that heats either dried herb or concentrates to a temperature below its combustion point but is still hot enough to release the chemical compounds.
 Vape models come in two types: either rechargeable or disposable (single-use).
-Some models are be push-button activated and some are draw-activated or by inhaling.
+Some models are push-button activated and some are draw-activated or by inhaling.
 The anatomy of the vape cartridge can be broken down into three main parts.
 Each unit comes complete with a mouthpiece, oil reservoir, heating element and requires either an internal or external power supply to operate.

-Vapes will be classified as being either regulated or unregulated, which refers to its battery function.
+Vapes will be classified as being either regulated or unregulated, which refers to their battery function.
 Models which are regulated will not allow you to continue vaping if there isn’t a sufficient charge.
 Unregulated units will not always produce the same pull every time because if the battery power is low the coils will not heat up as fast.